chef/chef-web-docs/chef_master/source/knife_role.rst

 create
 =====================================================
-Use the ``create`` argument to add a role to the Chef server.
-Role data is saved as JSON on the Chef server.
+Use the ``create`` argument to add a role to the Chef Infra Server.
+Role data is saved as JSON on the Chef Infra Server.

 Syntax
 -----------------------------------------------------